-Democracy Day: Osinbajo counsels use of diversity as strength
+Democracy Day: Osinbajo Counsels Use of Diversity as Strength

 June 12 had been formally pronounced as Democracy Day by President Muhammad Buhari.

-Osinbajo said that Nigeria’s strength hinged on its multiplicity which had produced outstanding people in various fields of endeavour across the world.
+Osinbajo said that Nigeria’s strength hinged on its diversity which had produced outstanding people in various fields of endeavour across the world.

 “We are known all over the world for our on confidence; our business acumen, our scholarship; great culture and traditions.